rameshabeysekara/rameshabeysekara/README.md

 # Hello, I'm Ramesh! 👋

 I am a passionate Software Engineer with a background in Software Development and Mechatronics Engineering.
-Currently pursuing a post graduate certifate in Mobile Application Development.
+Currently pursuing a post graduate certificate in Mobile Application Development.

 ## About Me